auth0/JWTDecode.Android/README.md

 #### toString

-You can also call at any time `jwt.toString()` to get the String representation of the token that has given instance to this JWT.
-This is useful for instance if you need to validate some claims when you get a response, and then send the token back in the request header.
+You can also call at any time `jwt.toString()` to get the String representation of the token that has instantiated this JWT.
+This is useful for instance if you need to validate some claims when you get a response and then send the token back in the request header.

 ```java
 JWT jwt = new JWT(res.getHeader("Authorization"));